Homegrown Mint Benefits Your Health

 What is a shiso herb?
 Shiso, otherwise known as perilla, beefsteak plant, Chinese basil and purple mint, is a member of the Lamiaceae or mint family.
 Read this article to get tips for growing perilla mint plants.

-A member of the family Lamiaceae, red raripila mint plants are hybrid plants composed of the corn mint, watermint, and spearmint.
+A member of the family Lamiaceae, red raripila mint plants are hybrid plants composed of corn mint, watermint, and spearmint.
 This article has additional red raripila mint information and growing tips.

 Mint is a fast-growing, aromatic herb plant in the Mentha genus.
 There are literally hundreds of mint plant varieties.
 Read here for information on how to grow some of the most popular varieties of mint.